-- New and regularly changing residents (e.g different accents compared to local accent - Change in resident's mood and/or demeanour (e.g. secretive/ withdrawn/ aggressive/ emotional) - Substance misuse and/or drug paraphernalia - Changes in the way young people you might know dress - Unexplained, sometimes unaffordable new things (e.g clothes, jewellery, cars etc) - Residents or young people you know going missing, maybe for long periods of time - Young people seen in different cars/taxis driven by unknown adults - Young people seeming unfamiliar with your community or where they are - Truancy, exclusion, disengagement from school - An increase in anti-social behaviour in the community - Unexplained injuries
+- An increase in visitors and cars to a house or flat - New faces appearing at the house or flat - New and regularly changing residents (e.g different accents compared to local accent - Change in resident's mood and/or demeanour (e.g. secretive/ withdrawn/ aggressive/ emotional) - Substance misuse and/or drug paraphernalia - Changes in the way young people you might know dress - Unexplained, sometimes unaffordable new things (e.g clothes, jewellery, cars etc) - Residents or young people you know going missing, maybe for long periods of time - Young people seen in different cars/taxis driven by unknown adults - Young people seeming unfamiliar with your community or where they are - Truancy, exclusion, disengagement from school - An increase in anti-social behaviour in the community - Unexplained injuries we all play our part to understand county lines and speak out if we have concerns.